 - Parrots not given appropriate toys to play with or correct enriched environment, so are left bored and often start behaviours like feather plucking.

 - Parrots not being given an opportunity to have adequate sleep and quiet periods.

-- AUTHOURS NOTE: The list is endless, just because one isn’t beating a parrot half to death does not mean there aren’t things done daily to these birds that are not cruel!
-When dealing with parrots or any animal it’s to think first about how your actions will affect them.
-Will it make them happier and healthier or are we doing it for OUR benefit not theirs?
-Take clipping wings for an example if we were to ask the bird “Can I please clip your wings and remove your ability to fly”?
-I highly doubt the parrot will give his consent, so this is for our benefit not the birds.
+AUTHORS NOTE: The list is endless; just because one isn’t beating a parrot half to death, does not mean there aren’t things done daily to these birds that are not cruel!
+When dealing with parrots, or any animal, it’s to think first about how your actions will affect them.
+Will it make them happier and healthier, or are we doing it for OUR benefit, not theirs?
+Take clipping wings for an example, if we were to ask the bird “Can I please clip your wings and remove your ability to fly”?
+I highly doubt the parrot will give his consent, so this is for our benefit not theirs.

 PARROTS NEED A MATE